It’s a grain-free, nut-free, sugar-free, keto blueberry coconut skillet cake.

-This is because prebiotics are the food that actually feed probiotics.
-Without the feeding of probiotics we can’t see the growth and repopulation in our gut.
+This is because prebiotics is the food that actually feeds probiotics.
+Without the feeding of probiotics, we can’t see the growth and repopulation in our gut.

 Coconut meat is rich in a prebiotic fiber called inulin.
 Inulin is a fructan and it promotes the growth of healthy bacteria in our gut.

 Note: Botanically speaking coconut is a fruit.
-But in some cases it is also a tree nut.
-If any individual is allergic to “tree nuts” there is a probability they are also allergic to coconut.
+But in some cases, it is also a tree nut.
+If an individual is allergic to “tree nuts” there is a probability they are also allergic to coconut.
 So botanically these cookies are nut free.
 But not necessarily in every case.